Newsletter | South Central MIRECC

 - A Veteran’s Guide to Talking with Kids About PTSD – This brochure encourages Veterans to consider their hopes and fears in talking with their kids about PTSD.

-- LifeGuard, Operation: Coming Home – This workshop resource helps returning Veterans reintegrate into their communities and families.
+- LifeGuard, Operation: Coming Home – (this resource is no longer available) This workshop resource helps returning Veterans reintegrate into their communities and families.

 - Working with Couples Training Modules (as of 10/29/2020 this resource is no longer available) – These online modules provide an overview of essential content and skills for treating Veterans and their partners who are struggling with communication problems, anger and conflict, mental illness, trauma, and reintegration into the family after deployment.